yousef19-meet/y2s18-flask/exercises/README.md

 ### Part 3: Adding CSS

-Add a new rule in `static/style.css` to make all headings in your website red.
+Add a new rule in `static/style.css` to make the background color in your website green.

 Then, import this file in your HTML template.
 Open your HTML page in the browser, to check that your heading is red.